alexanderwgu/alexanderwgu/README.md

 ## 🧬 About Me

-I'm a student at Thomas Jefferson High School for Science and Technology, passionate about math, computer science, physics, and research.
+I'm a student at UT Austin in the Turing Scholars program, passionate about math, computer science, physics, and research.
 My interests include:
 - 🧠 Mechanistic interpretability of transformers
 - 🔐 Post-quantum cryptography and secure communications